Skip to content

 Modern Budapest living room set up for short-term rental

-Budapest's short-term rental market is now more mature, more tightly regulated, and — still — one of the best yield opportunities in Central Europe, provided the operation is run at a professional level.
+Budapest's short-term rental market is now more mature, and — still — one of the best yield opportunities in Central Europe, provided the operation is run at a professional level.
 But the days of "I'll just throw it on Airbnb" are over.
 What used to scrape by a year ago now loses money; what once delivered above-market yield now requires real operational discipline to sustain.

 The regulatory landscape in 2026